The Energy Price Cap

 CEO - Utilita Energy

-Ofgem has announced a change to the energy price cap - which means you may see changes in what you pay for your energy from 1 October 2025.
+Ofgem has announced a change to the energy price cap - which means you may see changes in what you pay for your energy from 1 April 2026.

 Changes to the energy price cap

-Ofgem has announced a change to the energy price cap effective from 1 October.
+Ofgem has announced a change to the energy price cap effective from 1 April.
 The energy price cap is reviewed every three months by Ofgem, and this sets a limit on how much you can be charged per unit of gas and electricity.

 We’ll be in touch to let you know exactly how this impacts your prices.
 You’ll hear from us regularly as things change, so you always know what’s happening with your energy costs.